The Film and Television Charity

 The Film and TV Charity, formerly the CTBF (Cinema and Television Benevolent Fund), is the leading UK charity for people who work in the film, cinema and television industries, whose careers cover all aspects of pre-production and beyond, from script to screen and in a variety of roles.

 Operating out of its main office in London, their services are available across the whole of the UK.

-The charity owns the trademark for the Royal Film Performance, an event that has previously been attended by HM The Queen or other members of the British Royal Family.
-The most recent Royal Film Performance was in 2022 for the UK premiere of Top Gun: Maverick and was attended by Prince William, and the Duchess of Cambridge.
+The charity owns the trademark for the Royal Film Performance, an event that has previously been attended by Queen Elizabeth II and other members of the British Royal Family.
+The most recent Royal Film Performance was the global premiere of Ridley Scott's Gladiator II at the Odeon Luxe Leicester Square on 13 November 2024.
+The event was attended by King Charles III.
+Queen Camilla planned to attend with the King but ultimately cancelled due to a chest infection.

 The charity runs a 24/7 Support Line.
 The support line is available to discuss legal queries, mental health and wellbeing, financial troubles, family issues, or bullying and discrimination.